ESPRI-Mod/docs/mkdocs/docs/esgf/migration_centos_7.md

 ### 2. Shutdown the *-new VMs

+Don’t forget to disable notifications on nagios !

 ### 3. Rename the host name of the *-old VMs

 ### 4. Boot the *-new VMs and rename their host name